 Top 7 common pains experienced by clinical data managers when dealing with EDC

-Nowadays only the most innovative and forward-thinking market players know that understanding the customers’ pain points is a major aspect in the overall value chain.
+Nowadays, only the most innovative and forward-thinking market players know that understanding the customers’ pain points is a major factor in the overall value chain.

 There is a wide range of existing EDC systems in terms of management structure, features or support.
 However, 86% of survey participants said that they are not completely satisfied with the solution proposed by their eClinical vendor.
 A questionnaire was carried out by Data MATRIX among 200 respondents, including data managers, monitors and researchers, to collect the major concerns from CROs and pharma staff members who have worked with different eClinical solutions providers.